Swarup-Ranjan-Mondal/contests-tracker/README.md

 ### 🕰️ **Automated Scheduling**

-The scraper service uses **Node.js Cron Jobs** to automate video fetching.
-It can be configured to run at regular intervals to ensure:
+The scraper service uses **Node.js Cron Jobs** to fetch YouTube Video URLs from playlists automatically.
+It runs every **6 hours** to keep the database updated and operates in the background using **pm2**.
+The interval can be adjusted to run at specific desired intervals to ensure:

 - ✅ **The contest database stays up-to-date**
-- ✅ **Videos are fetched as soon as they are available**
+- ✅ **Video links are fetched as soon as they are available**
 - ✅ **Manual intervention is minimized**

 Once a solution video is uploaded, the system will **automatically fetch and link it** to the respective contest without requiring any manual effort.